 Level IIIA is the most widely used soft armour today, and when used alone, is capable of stopping the majority of pistol and shotgun bullets.
 It is important to understand however that soft armour is not a suitable means of defence against rifle cartridges.

-If your preparation is against threats of knives, pistols and shotguns, then soft armour might be a more affordable and lightweight option over ballistic plates.
+If your preparation is against threats of knives, pistols and shotguns, then soft armour might be a more affordable and lightweight option for you.

 Ballistic plates, otherwise known as hard armour, are much thicker and heavier than kevlar and are often made from ballistic steel, ceramic or polyethylene.
 Ceramic and polyethylene plates are the modern advantageous design over steel, as they are much lighter and provide better absorption of bullet fragments than steel.